 Endeavour to see any criticism, no matter how harsh it seems, as a challenge to prove people wrong, do not let one ill-informed remark cripple you.
 Look at great achievers in Science, Politics and Sport, they probably were all criticized and failed at points in their career, but their name and work will live on in history, because of their will to succeed and overcome obstacles.

-But it’s not just negative comments from others that can demotivate you.
-Photographers are very proud creatures and we can be our own worst enemy.
-Sometimes it’s the hardest type of criticism to deal with.
+But it’s not just negative comments coming from others that can demotivate you, photographers are very proud creatures, and we can be our own worst enemy, which is sometimes the hardest type of criticism to deal with.

-Comparing your work against more experienced photographers is another way to see your images in a negative light.
-You can therefore inflict your own creative block.
-It’s best to look upon these versions as inspiration for how to improve.
+Comparing your work against more experienced photographers, is another way see your images in a negative light.
+It’s best to look upon these versions as inspiration as to how to improve.

 It’s unfair on yourself to expect the same quality of work as a 30-year veteran if you’ve only just taken your first steps.